AguaClara/Textbook/AIDE/Specifications.rst

 Flow Paths
 ----------

-A. The length of the flocculator channels is determined by the length of the sedimentation tanks plus the inlet and outlet channels for the sedimentation tanks.
+A. The length of the flocculator channels is typically determined by the length of the clarifier to create a compact plant layout.

 #.
 The width of each flocculation channel is determined by material constraints and to facilitate cleaning and maintenance.
 The flocculator baffles are made of polycarbonate sheets, so the width of the channel should be no larger than the width of a polycarbonate sheet.
 The width of the channel should be no smaller than 50 cm so an operator can safely enter the tank.
 Large plants treating more than 100 L/s may be designed with horizontal flocculation channels and may use ferrocement baffles.